-UW professor contributes to study of how animals adapt habitats to climate change
+UW Professor contributes to study of how animals adapt habitats to climate change

 The research team favors a renewed effort to understand how extended phenotypes mediate how organisms experience climate change.

-“We need a much better understanding of the basic biophysical principles by which extended phenotypes alter local conditions,” Sylvain Pincebourde, an ecologist in the Insect Biology Research Institute at the University of Tours and one of the paper’s co-authors said in the release.
+“We need a much better understanding of the basic biophysical principles by which extended phenotypes alter local conditions,” says Sylvain Pincebourde, an ecologist in the Insect Biology Research Institute at the University of Tours and one of the paper’s co-authors.

 Another key challenge is to understand how much plasticity there is in extended phenotypes, and how much and how rapidly they can evolve.

-“At this point, we pretty much have no idea,” Dillon said.
+“At this point, we pretty much have no idea,” Dillon says.
 “Can structures that buffer temperature variability keep up with the pace of climate change?”